islandoftex/arara/website/content/manual/MVEL.md

 expressions are widely used by arara, as directive parameters are converted to a map inside the corresponding rule scope.
 For instance, a parameter `foo` in a directive will be mapped as `parameters.foo` inside a rule during interpretation.
-This topic is detailed in [Concepts](/manual/concepts).
+This topic is detailed in [Important concepts](/manual/concepts).
 The scripting language can also be used for evaluating a boolean expression:

 ```java